Storage

 /dev/xvdb1 49984 3 49981 1% /mnt/a

 To maintain the mounting settings after the Linux server is booted, you need to change the volume settings in /etc/fstab. /etc/fstab is the path that stores the volume information to be mounted in the booting stage.
-The following describes how to change the volume settings to maintain the storage mounting information after booting:
+To change the volume settings to maintain the storage mounting information after booting:

 Note

-The following is an example for the xvdb1 volume, and it also explains how to change other volume settings.
+The following is an example of the xvdb1 volume, and it also describes how to change other volume settings.

 1. Enter the following command to open the volume information configuration file.